marlin-fl-ex/Makaira/README.md

     <a href="https://twitter.com/MarlinFirmware"><img alt="Follow MarlinFirmware on Twitter" src="https://img.shields.io/twitter/follow/MarlinFirmware?style=social&logo=twitter"></a>
 </p>

-Forked from Marlin Bugfix 2.0.1 to be tailored to filament extruders, pultruders, etc.
+Forked from Marlin Bugfix 2.0.1 to be tailored for filament extruders, pultruders, and other filament-handling machins.
 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 ## General tailoring rules
 I'm literally making this up as I type, so don't put too much weight on this.
 + Don't break the Marlin HAL.
-It's the main reason we're using Marlin, and we want to be able to merge HAL updates.
+It's the main reason we're using Marlin, and we want to be able to merge HAL updates both up- and downstream.
 + Add and remove features the Marlin way.
-To me this means configuration via configuration.h and configuration_adv.h.
+To me this means any changes we make to the Marlin code should be able to be enabled or disabled via configuration.h and configuration_adv.h.
-+ For starters, I propose a #define FILAMENT_EXTRUDER we can use as a flag to compiler directives which eliminate features a filament machine will never use
++ For starters, I propose a #define FILAMENT_HANDLER we can use as a global flag to compiler directives which eliminate  features a filament-handling machine will never use.

 ## Marlin 2.1 Bugfix Branch